Two white roses laying beside a small box of candles in a funeral home

 Planning funeral arrangements in advance ensures that your loved ones understand your last wishes and can focus on saying goodbye when the time comes.
 If you’re planning a funeral for someone without predefined wishes in place, following the steps in this guide can make the process a little less stressful.

 Our human composting services offer a more sustainable alternative to traditional cremation or burial, allowing a harmonious return to the natural world.
-At the end of our process, families choose how much soil they would like returned, to scatter or plant, and the rest is used to help restore our beautiful conservation land.
+At the end of our process, families choose how much soil they would like returned, to scatter or plant, and the rest is used to help restore our beautiful conservation projects.

 For further assistance with human composting or funeral planning, our team is here to help.
 You can get an instant price and begin planning your funeral today, ensuring peace of mind for both you and your loved ones.